juancortez/shpeaustin/README.md

  9. Commit all of the code to Github.
 Most of the changes should be in the public/dist folder, globals.js file, and newsletter data.
  10. The application now has the newest data and it is all cached on the database!

- ## Developing
-There are various tools that are included in this project that makes development easier and automated.
-All automated tasks are located in the gulpfile.js.
-Some of the more important features are minifying and concatinating *.js files, and compiling *.less files.
-When developing, run the app locally with `node app.js` and open up another terminal to run the gulp file by typing, 'gulp'.
-The gulpfile will watch all the changes and will run the tasks automatically.

 [austinshpe.org]: http://austinshpe.org
 [shpeaustin.mybluemix.net]: http://shpeaustin.mybluemix.net